emilgroupdevs/documents-report-cli/README.md

 # Data api POC

-`list-documents-poc` A simple Node project to fetch the list of documents from your Emil Insurance Suite that were created today or on a specific date.
+`documents-report-cli` A simple Node project to fetch the list of documents from your Emil Insurance Suite that were created today or on a specific date.

 ## installation